ampretia/composer-wallet-redis/README.md

 This is Hyperledger Composer Wallet implementation using [Redis](https://redis.io/) as a store.

-_ *NOTE* that this is based on the preview version of the 'Cloud Wallet' feature.
-The API that needs to be implemented should be expected to change_

 ## Usage

 The steps below assume that you have an application or playground, or rest server for Hyperledger Composer that wish to use.